WHAT IS A JOYPLOT

 import numpy as np

-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt#set some display options

 pd.set_option('display.max_rows', 500)